JeremiahKaren/35percent.github.io/_posts/2016-01-31-completing-londons-clearances.md

 * Southwark delivered 1,965 homes in 2014/15.

-* It delivered only 51 (net) affordable homes (3% of the homes delivered in the borough)
+* It delivered only 51 (net) affordable homes (3% of the homes delivered in the borough).

-* It demolished more social rented homes than it built – losing 170 social rented homes in total and delivered 75 affordable rent homes (a combined total of -95)
+* It demolished more social rented homes than it built – losing 170 social rented homes in total and delivered 75 affordable rent homes (a combined total of -95).

-* It delivered 1,914 market homes – 97% of the homes delivered in the borough in 2014/15